The Poppy Family

 The Poppy Family was a Canadian psychedelic pop group based in Vancouver.
-They had a number of international hit records in the late 1960s and early 1970s.
+They achieved several internationally successful records during the late 1960s and early 1970s.

 Career

 Seventeen-year-old Susan Pesklevits met Terry Jacks in the mid-1960s when he appeared as a guest on the national teen TV show Music Hop where she was a regular performer.
 She later called Jacks to accompany her on rhythm guitar for one of her live appearances.
 Eventually, although she continued to do solo shows on television, with the addition of Craig McCaw on lead guitar, Susan decided that all her live performances would be as part of her newly formed trio.
 The name Poppy Family was chosen when Susan, Terry and Craig were searching for a new name and, in a dictionary, came across those two words, defined as "varied species of flowering plant, etc.", and felt it applied to them.
 Susan and Terry were married in 1967 and Susan Pesklevits became Susan Jacks.
 Craig McCaw later introduced Satwant Singh on tabla drums from India and the Poppy Family's unique sound was complete.

 With Susan Jacks on lead vocals, harmony vocals and percussion, Terry Jacks on rhythm guitar and occasional vocals, Craig McCaw on guitar/sitar and Satwant Singh on tablas/drums and other percussion, the group recorded their first album, from which came their international hit "Which Way You Goin' Billy?"
 (No. 1 in Canada, No. 1 in Cashbox and No. 2 on the U.S. Billboard Hot 100).
 The album also produced "That's Where I Went Wrong" (No. 9 in Canada, No. 29 in the US).
 Both songs were Top 10 Adult Contemporary chart hits as well.

 Their second and last album Poppy Seeds was recorded with studio musicians after Satwant and Craig both quit the band following their engagement at Expo '70 in Japan.
 Although the Poppy Family name continued to be used, Terry's participation as a musician and singer was limited.
 Poppy Seeds contained their hits "Where Evil Grows" (No. 6 in Canada, No. 45 US), "Good Friends?"
 (No. 10 in Canada, "Bubbling Under" No. 105, and Adult Contemporary chart, US), "Tryin'" (No. 12 Country chart in Canada), "I Was Wondering" (No. 3 AC in Canada, US Top No. 100), "No Good to Cry" (No. 8 in Canada, US Top No. 100), and "I'll See You There" (No. 1 AC chart in Canada).
 "Where Evil Grows" and "Good Friends?" both also hit the US AC chart.
 The Poppy Family's first two Canadian releases were "Beyond the Clouds" (1968), "What Can The Matter Be?"
 (1969).